woodcrafty/reck/docs/tutorial.rst

 Factory function defaults
 -------------------------
-As with Python's mutable default arguments, mutable default field values will be shared amongst all instances of the record type::
+Like Python's mutable default arguments, mutable default field values will be shared amongst all instances of the record type::

     >>> Rec = make_rectype('Rec', [('a', [])])